-Because occupations involving physical labor dominate the local economy, Greenfield is generally considered to be a blue-collar town.
-42.79% of the Greenfield workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Greenfield is a blue-collar town, with 42.79% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Greenfield is a city of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Greenfield who work in office and administrative support (13.02%), sales jobs (9.24%), and management occupations (5.78%).

 The citizens of Greenfield have a very low rate of college education: just 9.19% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Greenfield in 2010 was $13,730, which is low income relative to Ohio and the nation.
 This equates to an annual income of $54,920 for a family of four.
 Greenfield also has one of the higher rates of people living in poverty in the nation, with 34.21% of its population below the federal poverty line.